Yaakov Asher Sinclair

 Yaakov Asher Sinclair is a British-Israeli rabbi living in Jerusalem.
 Sinclair is an author and lecturer on Jewish religion.
 He is on the faculty of Ohr Somayach/Tannenbaum College, giving classes on Talmud and philosophy.
 He had a prior career as an actor, photographer, music producer, and stage producer.
-Known as John Sinclair until the mid 1980s, he, his father, David Sinclair, and sister, Jill Sinclair, were the directors of the SARM East music recording studio.
+Known as John Sinclair until the mid 1980s, he was – along with his father David and sister Jill – director of the SARM East music recording studio.

 Personal life

 Sinclair was born in London to David Sinclair, who became involved in the music business in the 1960s.
 He was known as John through early adulthood, and was educated at St. Anthony’s Preparatory School in Hampstead, then Clifton College and Bristol University.